May I enroll as a BSN student even though I am not an RN?

 When I took A&P the courses were only 3 credits each.
 Do I have to retake those courses?

-No. You must have a total of 125 credits for your BSN.
+Not necessarily.
+You must have a total of 125 credits for your BSN.

 I work full-time and can only take on-line courses.
 Are any of the general education courses offered on-line?